By Carole Bradshaw and Dr Benita Perch (ND)

 If you feel stressed and sad at times, be assured you’re not alone.
-Almost two years in and the coronavirus pandemic continues to take a heavy toll on maternal mental health.
+Two years on and the coronavirus pandemic continues to take a heavy toll on maternal mental health.
 There is no end of research highlighting the disproportionate and devastating effects the pandemic has had on mums at every age and stage in Hong Kong and around the world.

 As practitioners, we’ve seen myriad mums trying hard to be superwomen, long before the Covid-19 virus shook the world.
 Superwoman Syndrome is real: in many families (not all, we know), the never-ending mental load falls squarely on mothers’ shoulders: the thinking, planning, organizing, and emotional labour of keeping a family and home running.
 Many mums were already stretched thin, particularly working mums.
 Then the pandemic hit and – burdened with even more roles and responsibilities – the fragile support systems they had in place to help them cope started to crumble.